Belly (band): 2016–2020: Reunion and Dove

 On February 8, 2016, the band launched an official web site announcing a limited summer reunion tour with dates in the UK, Ireland and the US.

 In advance of the tour, the band performed two warm-up shows in their hometown of Newport, Rhode Island, on July 8 and 9, the band's first live appearances since 1995.
 Two new songs, "Human Child" and "Army of Clay" were debuted on the tour that followed, hinting that the band was evolving, while at the same time maintaining familiar elements of the Belly "sound" of the past.

 Belly announced in July 2017 that they had begun recording a third album, to be titled Dove.
 On October 5, 2017, the band started a PledgeMusic campaign for the album, and the album was released on May 4, 2018.
 On October 26, 2017, the band released their cover of "Hushabye Mountain" as an exclusive download on Pledgemusic- their first new recording in over 20 years.

 "Shiny One", the first single from Dove, was released on February 23, 2018.
 Preceding the release of Dove, the band released the Feel EP for Record Store Day in April 2018.

 In the summer and fall of 2018, the band went on a tour of the United States and Europe to promote the album.

 For their 30th anniversary and for Record Store Day 2021, the band released a compilation of B-Sides and cover songs called Bees.

 Style

 Belly vocalist Tanya Donelly's voice has been described as having a "fiery spark" with a "sweet rasp in her throat", with a style described as "down to earth."
-Her lyrics are rich with celestial, mythological and fairytale-like imagery.
-Musically the band finds its foundations in guitar rock, with sometimes quirky, but tightly composed arrangements that put a premium on melody.